-also check to see if the curve or cannot be straightened (fixed).
+When you examine for scoliosis, also check to see if the curve can be or cannot be straightened (non-fixed), or cannot be straightened (fixed).

 If untreated, scoliosis may put pressure on a child's internal organs and affect their ability to breathe.